BigAB/use-epic/README.md

 - `action$` An observable of dispatched `actions`.
 The `actions` emitted are anything passed to the `dispatch()` callback returned from `useEpic()`.
 They can be anything, but by convention are often either objects with a `type`, `payload` and sometimes `meta` properties (e.g. `{ type: 'activate', payload: user }`), or an array tuple with the `type` as the first element and the payload as the second (e.g. `['activate', user]`).

 - `state$` An observable of the current `state`.
 It can be sometimes helpful to have a reference to the current state when composing streams, say if your `action.payload` is an `id` and you'd like to map that to a state entity before further processing it.
 Unless the observable returned from `useEpic()` has initial state, from using `startWith()` or a `BehaviorSubject`, this will emit `undefined` to start.
-   ⚠️ Caution: When using `state$` it is possible to find yourself in an inifinte asynchrnous loop.
+   ⚠️ Caution: When using `state$` it is possible to find yourself in an inifinte asynchronous loop.
 Take care in how it is used along with the returned `newState$` observable.

 - `deps` an object of key/value pairs provided by the `options` of `useEpic` when it is called, or from the `<EpicDepsProvider>` component.